 Is banning single use plastics jumping from the frying pan and into the fire?

 England uses around 2.7 billion items of single-use cutlery (most of which are plastic) and 721 million single-use plates per year, but only 10% are recycled.
-To help reduce the widely documented pollution caused by these materials, the Government recently announced that a wide range of single-use plastics will be banned in England from October 2023.
+To help reduce the widely documented pollution caused by these materials, the Government will make a wide range of single-use plastics banned in England from 1st October 2023.

 The ban includes single-use plastic plates, trays, bowls, cutlery, balloon sticks, and certain types of polystyrene cups and food containers and will mean people can no longer buy these products from businesses such as retailers, takeaways, food vendors, and the hospitality industry.